mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 LANTH SUBSECTOR

 spinward Marches

 G

 27

-TRAVELLER

-The Lanth segment of the Spinward Main is well- travelled and generally secure, but that does not always translate to it being safe.
+The Lanth segment of the Spinward Main is well-travelled and generally secure, but that does not always translate to it being safe.
 The majority of the subsector is very sparse, known colloquially as the Abyss Rift.
 This region has a bad reputation for